pulsar-edit/pulsar-edit.github.io/docs/blog/20230927-savetheclocktower-modern-tree-sitter-part-2.md

 ## What would break?

-Let’s go back to those built-in query files and consider our string example.
+With this in mind, let’s go back to those built-in Tree-sitter query files and consider our string example.
 In [`tree-sitter-javascript/queries/highlights.scm`](https://github.com/tree-sitter/tree-sitter-javascript/blob/master/queries/highlights.scm#L85-L88) we can see how strings are treated:

 ```scm
 [